History of Cortina d'Ampezzo

 Introduction

-Knowing the history of Cortina d'Ampezzo means a lot: a better understanding of the life of our ancestors who lived in the mountains, knowing something about the first world war, that took place in our mountains, and also a general knowledge about the places of interest of Cortina.
+Knowing the history of Cortina d'Ampezzo means a lot: a better understanding of the life of our ancestors who lived in the mountains, knowing something about the first world war, that took place in our mountains, and know more about the history that has characterized life in the Ampezzo Dolomites, starting from the arrival of the first hunters, around 6000 BC, up to the present day.

-Historical photography of Cortina and Mount Pomagagnon Creative Common, by MPP
+Historical photography of Cortina d'Ampezzo

-Historical photography of Cortina d'Ampezzo Creative Common, by Albertomos
+Creative Common, by Albertomos

 Prehistory of Cortina